Key Points

 This isn’t noise… it’s the full playbook.

-This guide is for education only… not financial, investment, legal, accounting, or tax advice.
+This guide is for education only, not financial, investment, legal, accounting, or tax advice.
 Nothing here is a recommendation to buy, sell, or use any product or service.
-Cryptoassets are high risk… prices can go to zero… only use amounts you can afford to lose.
-Availability and legality vary by country… check your local rules before acting.
+Cryptoassets are high risk and prices can go to zero.
+Only use amounts you can afford to lose.
+Availability and legality vary by country, check local rules before acting.
 You are responsible for your own decisions.